 - Enjoy fruits and vegetables ripened on the vine.

-- Eat portions served in small plates.
-The Spanish eat small meals called Tapas
+- Eat portions served on small plates.
+Spanish people are known for their small meals called Tapas

 - Savor your food in a slow relaxed manner with friends.

 - Don’t sit idle.
 In Spain, you don’t see gyms on every street corner where people sweat and feel the burn.
-Instead, Spaniards walk everywhere, make love, dance and socialize.
+Instead, they walk everywhere, make love, dance, and socialize.

 - Drink red wine in moderation.
 1-2 glasses per day

-The Spanish stay young because they eat well, walk everywhere and take the time to relax.
+Spanish people stay young because they eat well, walk everywhere, and take time to relax.
 Eat and live like a Spaniard and you’ll stay young at any age.

 What lifestyle changes do you need to make to stay young like the Spanish?
 Please leave a comment below.